tgrecojs/logseq/pages/Subaccount Leverage.md

 - LnL tokens are powered by CDP stablecoin protocol, Inter (or Inter Protocol).
 Stable-coins play a critical role in blockchain-based economies.
 They form the basis for marketplaces to emerge medium-of-exchange.
 	- crypto-economie s marketplaces logseq.order-list-type:: number
-	- For the very same reason that It is unrealistic to envision the future of blockchain technology being one in which users pay for goods or services with a volatile assets, such as Bitcoin or Ethereum.
-This.
+	- It is unrealistic to envision the future of blockchain technology being one in which users pay for goods or services with a volatile assets, such as Bitcoin or Ethereum.
+Th the very same reason that we use US Dollars, Euros,  This.
 Is not specific to blockchain logseq.order-list-type:: number
 	- assets have proven to be strong    cryptocurrencies such as $IST, $DAI, and $USDC have    Inter's mechanism for minting $IST is very similar to Maker DAO's process for minting $DAI.
 Maker allows users to open “vaults” by depositing Ethereum.
 The user can choose to mint $IST, a cryptocurrency pegged at $1. logseq.order-list-type:: number